jeanleopoldo/Palindromes/README.md

 # Palindromes

-Just need to run in any IDE or execute the JAR file.
+Just need to run in any IDE or download and execute the JAR file.